The computational cost of blocking for sampling discretely observed diffusions: Introduction

 Despite widespread adoption of blocking in practice to mitigate the computational cost of simulating diffusion bridges (as indicated above), there is little theoretical support for its efficacy.
 Furthermore, there is little concrete guidance on how to implement, and then appropriately tune (selecting for instance the number and locations of the anchor points), a blocking scheme.

 In this article we provide general guidance for implementing blocking schemes by addressing these practical considerations for particular classes of diffusion process.
 We analyse the computational cost of several rejection sampling algorithms for bridges as a function of block size and bridge duration.
+In all cases we consider a fixed regular spacing of $m$ anchor points as $m,T\to\infty$, in contrast with the study of the \emph{`in-fill'} asymptotic of \citet{roberts2001inference} in which $T$ is fixed and $m\to\infty$.
 We analyse the expected cost of a single iteration of various algorithms, and then to capture the trade-off described above we consider the cost of the algorithm which comprises both the cost of one iteration, and the total number of iterations required to obtain an `independent' sample.
 We give a more formal description of what we mean by achieving independence below, in terms of the relaxation time of the underlying Markov chain.

 In this article we work under the assumption that the underlying measure is a Gaussian diffusion (i.e.\ $\law$ is the law of a scaled Brownian motion or the law of the Ornstein--Uhlenbeck process).
 Under this simplification the Gibbs step for updating the bridge segments can be implemented without error, i.e.\ without discretising time, for example by means of a rejection sampler directly on the path-space of the diffusion (see Appendix \ref{sec:psrs} for full details).
 In this setting we prove that Theorem \ref{thm:main_thm_comp_cost} below holds, as the culmination of the results in Section \ref{sec:computational_cost_of_blocking}.
 We gather all proofs in the appendices.